kubeshop/testkube/docs/docs/articles/github-actions.md

       testkube run test test-name -f

  ```
-## Testkube OSS
+## Testkube Core OSS

-### How to Configure Testkube CLI Actions for Testkube OSS and Run a Test
+### How to Configure Testkube CLI Actions for Testkube Core OSS and Run a Test

 To connect to the self-hosted instance, you need to have **kubectl** configured for accessing your Kubernetes cluster, and simply passing optional namespace, if Testkube is not deployed in the default **testkube** namespace.